sfandres94/uex-audiopy1/README.md

 -->
 [![LinkedIn][linkedin-shield]][linkedin-url]

-# uex-audiopy
+# UEx-AudioPy1
-This repository has been created for the lab session on audio processing with Python of the Multimedia Systems subject at the University of Extremadura (UEx).
+This repository has been created for the first lab session on audio processing with Python of the Multimedia Systems subject at the University of Extremadura (UEx).

 ## Table of contents
 * [Getting started](#getting-started)